apache/spark/docs/integration.rst

 The operators are defined in the :class:`airflow.gcp.operators.automl` package.

 They also use :class:`airflow.gcp.hooks.automl.CloudAutoMLHook` to communicate with Google Cloud Platform.

+Google Discovery API
+''''''''''''''''''''

+Airflow also has support for requesting data from any Google Service via Google's Discovery API.

+:class:`airflow.contrib.operators.google_api_to_s3_transfer.GoogleApiToS3Transfer`
+    Transfers data from any Google Service into an AWS S3 Bucket.

+They also use :class:`airflow.contrib.hooks.google_discovery_api_hook.GoogleDiscoveryApiHook` to communicate with Google Services via the `Google API Python Client <https://github.com/googleapis/google-api-python-client>`__.
+Please note that this library is in maintenance mode.
+Therefore it is recommended that you use the custom GCP Service Operators for working with the Google Cloud Platform.

 .. _Qubole: